 What can VARs and MSPs providing solutions and services to healthcare do to help their clients protect PHI and other vital data?

 Crellin: Tools MSPs and VARs can leverage include AI-based email inbox protection, such as Barracuda Sentinel, that scans and blocks phishing and other email-based threats.
 AI spots anomalies, detects emails from fraudulent domains and more to prevent threats from entering the end user’s mailbox.
-Multifactor authentication is also a good tool for safeguarding business applications and data access.
+Multifactor authentication is also helpful in safeguarding business applications and data access.
 It requires users to have more than one set of credentials when logging into their devices and accounts.
 Finally, MSPs and VARs should also consider data protection.
 A last line of defense, data protection, is needed in the event of a ransomware attack so that the client can quickly recover their data to ensure business continuity.

 Is technology alone enough to protect data?

 Crellin: While technology does go a long way in protecting healthcare organizations from cybercriminals, security awareness training will also help mitigate the risk of the human element, which is present in every business.
 MSPs and VARs should offer security awareness training – it’s one of the keys to protecting PHI and other vital data.
-When end users can be trained on what to watch out for and then tested through regular, simulated phishing and other business email compromise (BEC) attacks, it helps improve the healthcare organization’s overall security posture.
+When end users can be trained on what to watch out for and tested through regular, simulated phishing and other business email compromise (BEC) attacks, it helps improve the healthcare organization’s overall security posture.

 Another vital tool is 24×7 monitoring of the healthcare organization’s application and data infrastructure through RMM solutions.
 This allows MSPs and VARs to flag any issues that arise so that they can be addressed sooner and mitigate damage more quickly.